alexeagleson/docker-node-postgres-template/README.md

 1. [Create a Docker Compose YML File](#create-a-docker-compose-yml-file)
 1. [Add a pgAdmin Panel (Bonus)](#add-a-pgadmin-panel-bonus)
 1. [Wrapping Up](#wrapping-up)

+## Introduction

+In this tutorial you will learn what Docker is and what purpose it serves by building a fullstack Node.js app complete with frontend and PostgreSQL database.

+We will use Docker Compose to connect and network each container together so that they are easy to share among project contributors, and deploy to whatever hosting service you've chosen.

 ### What is Docker?